 Accredited installers are also required to continually update and refresh their knowledge and skills.

 Included in the Code of Conduct is that persons holding CEC accreditation “shall deal honestly and truthfully with clients” and “shall….avoid any potentially misleading statements”.
 The code also states that failure to abide by the code may result in “suspension or cancellation of accreditation”.

 When it comes to designing or quoting your solar system, it’s important to note that salesmen, office staff etc. who work for solar companies are usually not accredited persons and therefore not properly trained, are not signatories to the code of conduct, and not directly answerable to the CEC.
 (Always ask to see their CEC photo ID accreditation to be sure).
 See - What to Know Before Buying a Solar System - 4 Traps to Avoid!

-These are important reasons to deal directly with an accredited solar power professional like The Solar Power Pro.
+These are important reasons to deal directly with an accredited solar power professional like The Solar Power Pro - where both Guy and Marcel are licensed electricians and accredited solar installers.
 See six important reasons to deal with The Solar Power Pro on our Home page.